fuzzywalrus/sonoma-wallpaper-downloader/README.md

 This probably doesn't need to be stated but....
 DO NOT SHARE YOUR .ENV FILE ON YOUR OWN REPOSITORY.

+The packaged application will be available in the `dist` directory.

 ## Misc Notes

 Updates land in: